Vagnhärad: Education

-Vagnhärad has one compulsory comprehensive school, Hedebyskolan, were most of the area's young people go to school for grades 1 to 9.
+Vagnhärad has two compulsory comprehensive schools, Fornbyskolan where students study from förskoleklass (grade 0) to grade 6 and Hedebyskolan, where most of the area's young people go to school for grades 7 to 9.
 Most students then continue their studies at upper secondary schools in Nyköping or Södertälje.

 Transportation

 Vagnhärad is located along the highway European route E4 and along the railway Nyköpingsbanan, which is extended between Nyköping and Järna and gives Vagnhärad access by train to the cities of Stockholm, Södertälje, Nyköping, Norrköping and Linköping.

 Buses run to and from Södertälje, Nyköping, Trosa, Gnesta, Västerljung and Liljeholmen.

 Culture

 The area around Vagnhärad is known for its many Stone Age burial mounds and archeological sites, as well as some old and unique runestones.

 The locality was the model for "Hedeby" in Sven Delblanc's books Åminne (1970), Stenfågel (1973), Vinteride (1974) and Stadsporten (1976).
 The TV-series Hedebyborna, built on the books by Sven Delblanc, was mostly produced in the area around Vagnhärad.

 A historic royal waiting hall that was used by the Swedish king Gustaf V during his summer visits to the royal palace of Tullgarn has been preserved, and is located next to the railway station.